 In addition, we say that the Plan should start with the people of Oxfordshire and what they want/need.
-So, start with a plan to provide affordable [and desirable] homes for the underhoused, near to places of work, with good connectivity, but with a focus on retaining what is most special about the county.
-Further development which supports national growth requirements should be a secondary driver, not the primary driver as it seems in this document.
+So, start with a plan to provide affordable [and desirable] homes for those in need, near to places of work, with good connectivity, but with a focus on retaining what is most special about the County.

+Further development which supports national growth requirements (critically considered and comparing Oxfordshire against other areas of England with potentially greater needs) should be a secondary driver, not the primary driver as it seems in this document.